Skip to content

 How Much Does GKV Cost?

-The standard contribution rate is approximately 14.6% of your gross salary (plus an average Zusatzbeitrag of about 1.7%).
+The standard contribution rate is approximately 14.6% of your gross salary (plus an average Zusatzbeitrag of about 2.9%, for a total of ~17.5%).
 If you're employed, this is split roughly equally between you and your employer:

 Example: GKV Cost for a €50,000 Salary